norrisanator/AVCteam1/README.md

 AVC stuff.
 ##Checklist for Week One
 - [x] Hardware: Plan the robot, and create a prototype of how the robot will work most efficently
-- [ ] Software: working out what the values the sensor are going to give
+- [ ] Software: Working out what the values the sensor are going to give
 - [x] Software: How to send code to the pi
 - [x] Software: Constructing code for the robot to go forwards
 - [x] Simran: Write a progress report for week one